 - There is a 20% conversion rate on forms with only 3-5 fields

 - The average conversion rate on a form with 11+ fields is only 5.4%

-So forms like this one below, are just plain scary.
+Long, unbranded forms like this one below, are just plain scary — and not mobile-friendly.

-A school's tuition page is typically in its top 3 most visited website pages — and yet, it's never treated with such importance.
-It's just some plain text of tuition, fees, processes, aid, etc.
+A school's tuition page is typically in its top 3 most visited website pages — and yet, it's never treated with such importance — just some plain text of tuition, fees, processes, aid, etc.

-Rather just just listing costs for the school year, think of your tuition page as a place to tell a story, and be sure to include:
+The best tuition pages shouldn't just list information but should be treated as a prime opportunity to share your school's story and get families started with the application process.
+Rather than just listing costs for your school, think of your tuition page as a place to tell a story, and be sure to include:

 - A value proposition